Accessibility and public services

 Journal

-We have created a journal to give our young visitors a more enjoyable and engaging experience, in the form of a booklet that your child can use to learn about the Museum and its works through activities and games.
+We have created a journal to enhance the experience for our young visitors.
+It’s a booklet that your child can use to learn about the Museum and its works of art through activities and games, making the visit more engaging and enjoyable.